 When contractures occur, orthopaedic surgery is often the best intervention to address them.
 Common types of orthopaedic surgery are as follows:

 Muscle lengthening procedures may be performed surgically to improve joint motion and gait (walking), and to prevent deformities.
-Lengthening procedures can also be used to decrease the need for bony surgery in younger children, and reduce tone on a more permanent basis than botulinum toxin.
+Lengthening procedures can also be used to decrease the need for bony surgery in younger children, and their effects last longer than those of botulinum toxin.

 Bony reconstruction allows for direct restoration of anatomic position of joints (in the case of neuromuscular hip dislocation/dysplasia), or relief of rotational abnormalities which result in brace intolerance.